invictus-integration/docs-ifa/dashboard/installation/dashboard-installation.md

 # Dashboard Installation

-This document lists the steps required to perform an installation of the Invictus dashboard in you Azure environment.
+This document lists the steps required to perform an installation of the Invictus Dashboard in you Azure environment.

 ## 1. Obtain Access